pursuit-curriculum/unit-full-stack-web-development/express-connect-react/lesson-notes/README.md

 We can also go to the following:

-- http://localhost:3000/bookmarks/1 to see an empty show page
+- http://localhost:5173/bookmarks/1 to see an empty show page
-- http://localhost:3000/bookmarks/1/edit to see an empty edit page
+- http://localhost:5173/bookmarks/1/edit to see an empty edit page

-We can do so using `fetch` much like we did use third-party APIs.
+To get the data from the back-end API, we can use The [fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) much like we did when using third-party APIs with our React apps.

 ## Setting Up the App to Make Requests